YouHaveTrouble/minecraft-optimization/README.md

 # Minecraft server optimization guide

+Note for early 1.17 users that are on vanilla, fabric or spigot - go to your server.properties and change `sync-chunk-writes` to `false`.
+This option is force disabled on paper and its forks, but on vanilla up to paper you need to switch this off manually.
+This allows the server to save chunks off the main thread, lessening the load on the main tick loop.

 Guide for version 1.16.5

 Based on [this guide](https://www.spigotmc.org/threads/guide-server-optimization%E2%9A%A1.283181/) and other sources (all of them are linked throughout the guide when relevant).